 Henry has taught Susan & Dwayne so very much in his short life.
 Henry is a constant reminder to be grateful for what they have.
 They feel so lucky that they are able to know what it means to just have all three kids home with them -- screaming, fighting, playing, all of it -- but they have all 3 with them.
 Because their lives would be so very different had Henry not made it through.
 Henry turned 13 in April 2022.
 He is a daily reminder that miracles do exit.

 Dwayne Aucoin is the Vice President of Operations at State Block in Metairie.
-He earned a Mechanical Engineering degree from Louisiana State University.
+He is a graduate of Brother Martin High School, earned a Mechanical Engineering degree from Louisiana State University.
 He is Co-Chair of Team Henry who participates in the New Orleans Heart Walk to raise funds for the American Heart Association and an annual participant in the DSAGNO Jambalaya Cook off and Hogs for the Cause.
+Dwayne co-founded Henry Aucoin Foundation with his wife, Susan.

-Susan Sciortino Aucoin sells insurance at a local State Farm in Metairie.
-She earned a B.S. from Louisiana State University and a M.B.A from University of New Orleans.
+Susan Sciortino Aucoin sells insurance and financial securities at a local State Farm in Metairie.
+She is agraduate of St. Mary's Dominican High School, earned a B.S. from Louisiana State University and a M.B.A from University of New Orleans.
 She was previously a board member of the Limb Life Foundation.
 She is the Co-Chair of Team Henry who participates in the New Orleans Heart Walk to raise funds for the American Heart Association.
+Susan co-founded Henry Aucoin Foundation with her husband, Dwayne.

 Betsy Hirling Dobson is the Early Childhood Education Director at McGehee School.
-She earned a B.S.
+She is a graduate of Chapelle High School, earned a B.S.
 Special Education from University New Orleans, M. Ed. in Early Intervention Education from University New Orleans.
 She previously worked as a therapist for Early Steps.